-I’ll be honest — this is my all-time favorite body pillow.
-It’s plush, lofty, and pretty darn big, measuring at a very long 54″.
+We’ll be honest — this is an all-time favorite body pillow.
+It’s plush, lofty, and pretty darn big, measuring at a very long 54 inches.
 If you’re in the market for a memory foam pillow that provides pressure relief from head to toe, this is a great way to go.
 Another big plus for the pillow is that the internal fill is shredded and adjustable, so you can modify it to your heart’s content.

 Why It’s a Good Full-Body Pillow

-The pillow happens to be incredibly versatile!
+The pillow happens to be incredibly versatile.
 You can hold it under your arm, between your legs, under your head, or a combination of the three.
-As for me, I like to hold it between my arms and legs when I’m side-sleeping in order to relieve lower back tension.
+We found it comfortable to hold it between the arms and legs when side sleeping, in order to relieve lower back tension.

 Oh, and here’s a perk you might not have expected: this entire pillow is machine-washable.
 Of course, it works best if you’ve got an industrial-sized washing machine, but take comfort in the fact that this big ol’ sleep accessory doesn’t have to be dry-cleaned.

-Check out my full review of the Coop Home Goods body pillow for all the fun details!
+Check out our full review of the Coop Home Goods body pillow for all the fun details!